cqse/teamscale-profiler-dotnet/documentation/userguide.md

 **UploadDaemon.yaml:**

-  To upload traces to an Azure File Storage first obtain the [connection string](https://docs.microsoft.com/en-us/azure/storage/common/storage-configure-connection-string) for your storage account.
+  To upload traces to an Azure File Storage first obtain the [connection string][azure-conn-str] for your storage account.

 ```yaml
 match: